sysu-imsl/SketchyCOCO/README.md

     + foreground - Foreground images and sketches used in the scene
     + intermediate product - Images of {generated image&background sketch} data
     + sketches_background - Sketches for building the background sketches
+  + Image Source - Files storing the source of images
 + matlab_code - Codes for building the dataset

 <h2 id="3">Google Drive Hosting(in preparing)</h2>